Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 • Your mistakes affect you — No hiding behind shared infrastructure reputation

-For most serious outbound teams, dedicated infrastructure delivers 15-30% better inbox placement than Google Workspace for cold email.
+For most serious outbound teams, dedicated infrastructure delivers 15–30% better inbox placement than Google Workspace for cold email — and dramatically lower variance.

-Read our complete deliverability guide for deep details.
+Read the complete deliverability guide for the deep treatment.

 Account Suspension Risk